Quick links: What is Winutil | How to run it | Feature walkthrough | 2026 updates | Verdict

 • IT Admins - Prep workstations before deployment

-• Small Business Owners - Clean up office PCs
+• Small Business Owners - Clean up office PCs without hiring help

 • Power Users - Anyone who wants control over their Windows install